What Dominican does not love a good pollo guisado (braised chicken)?

-- Scrub with the lime, getting lime juice into all the crevices.
+- Cut the chicken into small pieces.
+Scrub with the lime, getting lime juice into all the crevices.

 - In a pot heat the oil over medium heat, add sugar and wait until it browns.

 - Add the chicken (reserve all the other things in the marinade) and sauté until the meat is light brown.